strongbugman/ant_nest/README.rst

 * Things(request, response and item) can though pipelines(in async or not)
 * Item and item extractor,  it`s easy to define and extract(by xpath, jpath or regex) a validated(by field type) item
-* Custom "ensure_future" and "as_completed" method provide concurrent limit and collection of completed coroutines
+* Custom "ensure_future" and "as_completed" api provide a easy work flow
-* Default coroutines concurrent limit, reduce memory usage

 Install
 =======